AN0DA/pyLDB/docs/index.rst

-.. pyBDL documentation master file, created by sphinx-quickstart on Wed Jun 11 14:14:21 2025.
+.. pyLDB documentation master file, created by sphinx-quickstart on Wed Jun 11 14:14:21 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pyBDL documentation
+pyLDB documentation
 ===================

 Add your content using ``reStructuredText`` syntax.
 See the